scottjgibson/monochron/firmware/distribution/readme.txt

 Version 1.1b
 9/10/2010
 This is an alternate version of the 1.1 build
-Added DeathChron, Coding CaithSith,  A CountDown Clock Includes GPS Module & RattChron
+Added DeathChron, Coding CaitSith,  A CountDown Clock Includes GPS Module & RattChron
 Use LoadFWb.bat or LoadFWb.sh